 A substantial portion of our revenue comes from the distribution of music which is potentially subject to unauthorized consumer copying and widespread digital dissemination without an economic return to us, including as a result of "stream-ripping."
-In its Engaging with Music 2021 report, IFPI surveyed 43,000 people to examine the ways in which music consumers engaged with recorded music across 21 countries.
-Of those surveyed, 30% had used illegal or unlicensed methods to listen to or download music, and 14% had used unlicensed social media platforms for music purposes, the leading form of music piracy.
+In its Engaging with Music 2022 report, IFPI surveyed 44,000 people to examine the ways in which music consumers engaged with recorded music across 22 countries.
+Of those surveyed, 30% had used illegal or unlicensed methods to listen to or download music, and 17% had used unlicensed social media platforms and mobile apps for music purposes, the leading form of music piracy.
 Organized industrial piracy may also lead to decreased revenues.
 The impact of digital piracy on legitimate music revenues and subscriptions is hard to quantify, but we believe that illegal file sharing and other forms of unauthorized activity, including stream manipulation, have a substantial negative impact on music revenues.
+Also, despite the potential benefit of AI, the potential for AI-generated music has also introduced new challenges for protecting our intellectual property and other rights of our artists and songwriters.
+These challenges include new forms of intellectual property infringement through the unauthorized reproduction of copyrighted works and the name, images, likeness and voices of our artists and songwriters to "train" AI applications and to create unauthorized derivative works.

 If we fail to obtain appropriate relief through the judicial process or the complete enforcement of judicial decisions issued in our favor (or if judicial decisions are not in our favor), if we are unsuccessful in our efforts to lobby governments to enact and enforce stronger legal penalties for copyright infringement or if we fail to develop effective means of protecting and enforcing our intellectual property (whether copyrights or other intellectual property rights such as patents, trademarks and trade secrets) or our music entertainment-related products or services, our results of operations, financial position and prospects may suffer.